LUP-LuftbildUmweltPlanung/RetinaNet/README.md

 ## Description

-This repository provides implementations for two deep learning models used in remote sensing and forestry:
+This repository provides implementations for two deep learning models used in object_detection:

 ### 1. **[DeepForest](https://github.com/weecology/DeepForest)**